akiitr/unix/readme.md

 Basic functionality is available in master branch
-Work started on the feature1 of the project in branch feature1 Simultaneous work on feature3 has been started.
+Work started on the feature1 of the project in branch feature1 Feature2 has been successfully implemented and is merging with master.